ashikCodecamper/challenges-2019/README.md

 # Pathao Challenge 2019

 Pathao challenge 2019 is designed to test your wits and intellect.
-We want to see how good you are at tackling our day to day challenges and we are interested to see how well you guys perform.
+We want to see how good you are at tackling our day to day challenges and how well you guys perform.

 ## Directives
 - Project must be forked from and hosted on GitHub & privately shared with pathao.